zannabianca1997/Electra/README.md

 # Electra
-Started from FieldPlaying, we go c++ with some serius optimization shit
+Started from FieldPlaying, we go c++ with some serius optimization